 Now, we hope we’ve piqued your interest in APIs and live streaming!
 Here are the next steps to consider:

 Step 1: Choosing a live video streaming platform

-The first and most important consideration is choosing an OVP (Online Video Platform) that properly suits your needs.
+The first and most important consideration is choosing a video training platform that properly suits your needs.
 This involves researching different platforms and the features they provide.
 To make it easier we’ve put together a seven-step process to help you find the right video streaming solution for your business needs.

 For more tips on how to choose a live video streaming platform, check out this infographic.